oncodash/ontoweaver/docs/sections/intro_SKG.rst

 A graph is a data structure consisting of a set of objects where some pairs of the objects are in some sense "related".
-The objects are represented by abstractions called "vertices" (also called "nodes") and each of the related pairs of vertices is called an "edge" (also called "link").
+The objects are represented by abstractions called "vertices" (also called "nodes") and the link between each of the related pairs of vertices is called an "edge".

-When show on a diagram, a graph is depicted as a set of circles (the nodes), some of which are joined by lines (the edges).
+When showed on a diagram, a graph is depicted as a set of circles (the nodes), some of which are joined by lines (the edges).
 Classicaly, nodes are shown with a text identifier (their "name", or "ID"), but edges are not (albeit they may have one ID).